itchy-o/rfid_experiment/test3/README.md

 # itchy-o/rfid_experiment/test3

-test3 supports exploration of RFID sensor placement.
+test3 focuses on exploring RFID sensor placement.

 The sensor deck consists of seven PN532 sensors arranged on at 13-inch hexagon of particleboard.
 One sensor is in the center, the other six are in radial slots of the hexagon, allowing positional adjustment.